-- A minimum of 90 quarter credit hours in courses numbered 100 or above. - At least 25% of the 90 applicable credits must be earned at Tacoma Community College. - A combined cumulative grade point average of 2.00 in the coursework that is applied to the degree. - Individual credits may be counted in only one required area. - The exception is the Multicultural Requirement students should use a Multicultural Designated course from the Communication, Humanities, or Social Sciences. - No more than 3 physical education activity credits will apply towards the degree. - At least 5 credits applied to the degree must be an approved multicultural course.
+- A minimum of 90 quarter credit hours in courses numbered 100 or above. - At least 25% of the 90 applicable credits must be earned at Tacoma Community College.

+- A combined cumulative grade point average of 2.00 in the coursework that is applied to the degree. - Individual credits may be counted in only one required area. - The exception is the Multicultural Requirement students should use a Multicultural Designated course from the Communication, Humanities, or Social Sciences. - No more than 3 physical education activity credits will apply towards the degree. - At least 5 credits applied to the degree must be an approved multicultural course.
 Approved multicultural courses are identified on the Approved Distribution Course List and in the credit course descriptions.

-COURSE REQUIRE 90.0 5.0
+COURSE REQUIR 90.0 5.0

 ENGL& 101 English Composition I 5.0

-QUANTITATIVE SKILLS / SYMBOLIC REASONING 10.0
+QUANTITATIVE : SKILLS / SYMBOLIC REASONING 10.0

 MATH& 151 Calculus I 5.0

 MATH& 152 Calculus II 5.0

-HUMANITIES & SO OCIAL SCIENCES 15.0
+HUMANITIES & .
+SOCIAL SCIENCES 15.0

-Most students use degree requireme a Humanities or Social Sciences Distribution Course to fulfill the Multicultural nt.
+Most students us degree requirem re a Humanities or Social Sciences Distribution Course to fulfill the Multicultural ent.

-Complete 5 credit Recommended ( ts from the Humanities section of the Approved Distribution Course List.
+Complete 5 cred Recommended dits from the Humanities section of the Approved Distribution Course List.
 Courses: 5.0

 CMST& 101 Introduction to Communication 5.0

-Complete 5 credits from the Social Sciences section of the Approved Distribution Course List.
-Recommended Courses: 5.0
+Complete 5 cred Recommended dits from the Social Sciences section of the Approved Distribution Course List.
+Courses: 5.0

 SOC& 101 Introduction to Sociology M 5.0

-Complete 5 additional credits from the Humanities OR Social Sciences sections of the Approved Distribution Course List.
-5.0
+Complete 5 add Distribution Cou Recommended 5.0

-Recommended Courses:

 PHIL& 101 Introduction to Philosophy 5.0

-CORE REQUIREME ENTS 48.0
+CORE REQUIREN AFNTS 48.0

 CHEM& 161 General Chemistry w/Lab I 5.0

 CHEM& 162 General Chemistry w/Lab II 5.0

 MATH& 153 Calculus III 5.0

 MATH 220 Linear Algebra 5.0

 MATH 238 Elements of Differential Equations 5.0

 MATH& 254 Calculus IV 5.0

 PHYS& 221 Engineering Physics - Mechanics 6.0

 PHYS& 222 Engineering Physics - Electricity and Magnetism 6.0

 PHYS& 223 Engineering Physics - Waves, Optics, and Thermodynamics 6.0

-ELECTIVE COURS SES 12.0
+ELECTIVE COUR SES 12.0

-Complete 12 crea dits of college-level courses to reach a total of 90 credits.
+Complete 12 cre dits of college-level courses to reach a total of 90 credits.

-advisor for s • No more the Communica rses should be selected based on major and transfer institution.
-See your uggestions.
-In 5 credits in this category may be from courses that are not listed under the tion, Quantitative Skills/Symbolic Reasoning, Humanities, Social Sciences, or tribution Courses sections of the Approved Distribution Course List.
+- Elective courses should be selected based on major and transfer institution.
+See your advisor for suggestions. - No more than 5 credits in this category may be from courses that are not listed under the Communication, Quantitative Skills/Symbolic Reasoning, Humanities, Social Sciences, or General Distribution Courses sections of the Approved Distribution Course List.

-Recommended Courses:

 ASTR& 110 The Solar System 5.0

 ASTR& 115 Stars, Galaxies and the Cosmos 5.0

 CHEM& 163 General Chemistry w/Lab III 5.0

-Students are recommended to complete 1 of the following elective courses: 5.0
+commended to complete 1 of the following elective courses: 5.0

 CS 142 Java Programming for Engineers and Scientists I 5.0

 OR ENGR 240 Applied Numerical Methods 5.0